sevengivings/subtitle-xtranslator/README.md

 options:
   -h, --help            show this help message and exit --framework FRAMEWORK
-                        name of the stable-ts or Whisper framework to use (default: stable-ts) --model MODEL         tiny, base, small, medium, large model to use (default: medium) --device DEVICE       device to use for PyTorch inference (default: cuda) --audio_language AUDIO_LANGUAGE
+                        name of the stable-ts, whisper or faster-whisper framework to use (default: stable-ts) --model MODEL         tiny, base, small, medium, large model to use (default: medium) --device DEVICE       device to use for PyTorch inference (default: cuda) --audio_language AUDIO_LANGUAGE